-- Receipt of monetary inducements by certain firms, such as portfolio managers and firms giving independent investment advice, will be banned (under discussion).
+- Receipt of monetary inducements by certain firms, such as portfolio managers and firms giving independent investment advice, will be banned.

-- Advice must meet certain criteria in order to be classified as ‘independent’ and additional information will need to be provided to clients (under discussion).
+- Advice must meet certain criteria in order to be classified as “independent” (including the assessment a sufficient range of financial assets).
+Additional information will need to be provided to clients.

-- Definition of non-complex instruments will be updated to remove ‘structured UCITS’, which will prevent these funds from being sold on a non-advised basis.
+- Definition of non-complex instruments will be updated to remove “structured UCITS”, which will prevent these funds from being sold on an “execution-only” basis.

-- National regulators will have powers to permanently ban products, in coordination with ESMA, and ESMA will also be able to temporarily ban products.
+- National regulators will have powers to permanently ban products, in coordination with ESMA.
+ESMA will also be able to temporarily ban products.

 - Position limits for products, such as commodity derivatives, will be introduced.
 This will include powers for regulators to require existing positions to be reduced.